Alexis Ohanian gets sports award, calls for reforms in NWSL

 Foudy, a two-time U.S. World Cup champion, said rigorous guidelines are needed to combat sexual misconduct and it would ”absolutely” help to have more female owners and female coaches in the NWSL.

-“The change of mindset in Angel City and that ownership group … is remarkable to see,” she said.
-“You don’t have to spend so much time expending energy about why you should support these women.
+”The change of mindset in Angel City and that ownership group … is remarkable to see,” she said. ”You don’t have to spend so much time expending energy about why you should support these women.
 They get it.
-The Angel City refrain I always get is: ’What’s possible?’”
+The Angel City refrain I always get it is: ‘What’s possible?”’

 Olympic gold medalists Sunisa Lee in gymnastics and Maggie Steffens in water polo were also honored as Sportswomen of the Year at the awards dinner, which commemorated the 50th anniversary of Title IX.